Claire-Potter/Belle-Musique-Studio/project-files/testing/testing-read-me.md

     * Pass
 * The Privacy Policy opens the privacy policy document for the site on a new blank page
     * Pass
+* The Newsletter link opens the form to sign up for the weekly newsletter
+    * Pass

 #### Desktop Site